heistp/irtt/README.md

   order packets (right now, only either `lost` or `lost_down` are returned)
 - Add a better error message for oversized results buffers than panic: runtime
   error: makeslice: cap out of range
+- Write a SmokePing probe
 - Add seqno to the Max column in the text output
+- Make some doc improvements:
   - Add faq about why I use wildcard addresses
+  - Add doc about running irtt at Linux startup
 - Track down server proc time maximums
   - Make sure no garbage created during data collection
   - Do more thorough tests of `chrt -r 99`
   - Use Go scheduler tracing, strace and sar
   - File issue with Go team over scheduler performance
-- Add doc about running irtt at startup
 - Improve client connection closure by:
   - repeating close packets up to four times until acknowledgement, like open
   - including received packet stats in the acknowledgement from the server
-- Write a SmokePing probe
 - Refactor packet manipulation to improve maintainability and prevent multiple validations
 - Add a flag to disable per-packet results